szaumoor/ZSTweaks/README.md

 Makes the cloak add "displacement" in the same way as "displacement" is faked with things like Shadow Form and Spirit Form, i.e. damage resistance.
 In this case, just +5% damage resistance (universal).

+**Component 1676:** Make Skull of Death allows casting Finger of Death, and protect against Necromantic instant-death effects

+I don't like items that **only** add an ability without any passive benefit.
+Therefore:

+- May cast Finger of Death once per day too
+- Saves vs. Necromancy spells: +4 saves
+- Immunity to necromantic death effects and vorpal hits.
+This on a technical level means immunity to the Slay and Kill Target opcodes, but not to the Power Word Kill, Petrification, or Disintegration opcodes.

 </details>

 ---